baxter100/uk-crypto-tax/README.md

 Currently we have two separately created versions.
 This is helping us identify problems and mistakes.
 The two versions are more or less the same, though currently version two considers gifting/hard forks as a taxable event.
 Further, version two is likely the structure we will use in the end as it will be easier to incorporate a tax report.

 ##### Version 1
 To run the code first make sure your csv file is in the same folder as the python file and change the name of your csv file to "trade-list.csv" (Or, alternatively on line 16 change trade-list.csv to point to the file you downloaded from cointracking.info).
 Then run the python file.
-You will be asked to input your rate of tax and the tax year you want to calculate gains for.
+You will be asked to input your rate of tax and the tax year you want to calculate gains for(e.g. 2018 for 2017/2018).

-If you would like to include fees in the calculation, you can do this by downloading the 'Trading Fees' list as a csv from cointracking and editing a bit of the code.
-What you need to do is download the feelist to the same folder as the python script and save it as fee-calculation.csv.
-Then in the python file uncomment the line `trading.append_fees(feelist)`.
+If you would like to include fees in the calculation, you can do this by downloading the 'Trading Fees' list as a csv from cointracking and saving it as fee-calculation.csv to the same folder as the python file.

 Version 1 currently outputs a two lists of gains calculations as a html file which you will be able to view with your browser.
 Explained below: